gvasquez-waypoint/tomcat-dbpools-metrics/README.md

 If you have several [Apache Tomcat](http://tomcat.apache.org/) instances, have you ever wondered how their database connection pool are behaving?
 Last we had an outage in our of our services, due to a under estimated connection pool so, we had the motivation to gain observability on these resources' metrics, initially at least **active** and **maximum** configured connections per pool.

 Currently we have pools only for [PostgreSQL](https://www.postgresql.org/) and [HSQLDB](http://hsqldb.org/) so, those will be the cases considered in our first approach.
-Metrics will be sent to [CloudWatch](https://aws.amazon.com/cloudwatch/) for further analysis / alarms.
+Metrics will be sent to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) for further analysis / alarms.

 ## Metrics How-To